 About this course

-Child care workers with a Certificate III qualification are able to implement an approved learning framework, support children’s well-being, learning, and development.
-Depending on the workplace, child care workers may work autonomously or under direct supervision.
+Child Care Workers with a CHC30113-Certificate III in Early Childhood Education and Care qualification are able to implement an approved learning framework, support children’s well-being, learning, and development.
+Depending on the workplace, Child Care Workers may work autonomously or under direct supervision.

 Is this career right for me?

 Do you enjoy helping people?
-Do you want to make a difference to the lives of children and their families?
+Do you want to make a difference in the lives of children and their families?

 Do you have: